Living in the Algarve has long been a popular choice with expats. They favour its warm climate, great beaches, and its buzzing expat community.

 Another option is to find groups on Facebook.

 This will be a good option for more rural locations and is also a good hub for local events and meet-ups.
-However, there are plenty of other dedicated websites for British expats in Portugal, so spend some time doing online research before you move.
+However, there are plenty of other dedicated websites for expats in Portugal, so spend some time doing online research before you move.

 Then it’s worth considering things like learning the language.
 While plenty of Portuguese speak English, this is less common in rural areas.